 The Standalone Financial Statements have been presented Indian Rupees (INR), which is the Company's functional currency.
-All financial information presented in INR in Lacs and has been rounded off to the two decimals, unless otherwise stated
+All financial information presented in INR has been rounded off to the nearest lakhs two decimals, unless otherwise stated.

-III.
+IV.
 Use of estimates & Judgments

 The preparation of these financial statements in conformity with the recognition and measurement principles of Ind AS requires management of the Company to make informed judgments, reasonable assumptions and estimates that affect the amounts reported balances of Assets and Liabilities, disclosures of contingent Liabilities as at the date of the financial statements and the reported amounts of income and expense for the periods presented.
 Uncertainty about these could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in the future periods.
 These assumptions and estimates are reviewed periodically based on the most recently available information.
 Revisions to accounting estimates are recognized prospectively in the Statement of Profit & Loss in the period in which the estimates are revised and in any future periods affected.
-In the assessment of the Company, the most significant effects of use of judgments and/or estimates on the